 There are three main types of motor neurone disease, which affect different groups of nerves.

-- Progressive bulbar palsy affects about one in four people with motor neurone disease.
-It mainly affects speech and swallowing.
+- Progressive bulbar palsy affects about one in five people with motor neurone disease.
+It mainly affects the muscles you use to talk, chew and swallow.

-- muscle cramps, spasms or twitching – called fasciculations
+- muscle cramps, spasms or twitching – these are called fasciculations

 - difficulty swallowing